filip-michalsky/SalesGPT/README.md

 For more detailed installation steps along with the reasons for doing each please visit CONTRIBUTING.md

+Finally, for use of SalesGPT create an `.env` file just as our `.env.example` and put your API keys there by specifying a new line just as we have done.

 ## Run an Example AI Sales agent

 `git clone https://github.com/filip-michalsky/SalesGPT.git`
 `cd SalesGPT`
-Create `.env` file just as our `.env.example` and put your API keys there by specifying a new line just as we have done.
 `python run.py --verbose True --config examples/example_agent_setup.json`

 from your terminal.